Kentucky lawmakers vote to lift statewide mask mandate for public schools

 "This bill will give local control back to the districts — not mandating they do, not mandating they don't," Republican state Sen. Max Wise, the bill's sponsor, said during debate.
 "They make the decision of what they think is best for their constituents in their communities."

 Democratic Gov. Andy Beshear vetoed portions of the bill, which gives local school boards the authority to make masking decisions, but was quickly overridden by the Republican-led legislature.
-The bill also affects child-care centers.
+The bill also affects childcare centers.

 Its passage came at the end of a special session called by the governor to address a coronavirus surge that has overwhelmed hospitals in the state.